 8 to 10 Months

 At this time, most infants are ready to eat more textured foods such as mashed and diced foods.
 New foods, such as finger foods, may be introduced.
-Chop food into small bite-size pieces.
-Ripe banana, well-cooked vegetables, and teething biscuits are all good choices.
-Avoid giving foods that can cause your infant to choke.
-Uncooked vegetables or fruits (except bananas and avocados), chunks of cheese, whole grapes, peanuts, popcorn, and hot dog pieces should not be given.
-Poorly chewed food can block the airway and infants can’t cough or clear their throats well enough to remove the food.
+Chop food into small bite size pieces.
+Ripe bananas, well cooked vegetables, and teething biscuits are all good choices.
+Avoid giving foods that can cause your infant to choke; uncooked vegetables or fruits (except bananas and avocados), chunks of cheese, whole grapes, peanuts, popcorn, and hot dog pieces should not be given.
+Poorly chewed food can block the airway and infants cannot cough or clear their throats well enough to remove the food.

-Your infant may begin finger foods when able to:
+Infants may begin finger foods when they are able to: